subquery/documentation/docs/academy/herocourse/module2.md

 ```

-If you have nothing returned, wait a few minutes for your node to index a few blocks.
+If you have nothing returned, wait for a few minutes and let your node index a few blocks.

-What we have done here is queried for the balance of DOT tokens for all addresses (accounts) on the Polkadot mainnet blockchain.
+Here, we have queried for the balance of DOT tokens for all addresses (accounts) on the Polkadot Mainnet blockchain.
 We have limited this to the first 10 and sorted it by the “richest” account holders first.

 #### Bonus

-As a bonus, try to aggregate the balances across addresses so you can find the total balance of an address.
+Try to aggregate the balances across addresses and find the total balance of an address.

 ### References